First 3 months

 Communicating with your baby

-Getting to know your baby’s cues for communicating will take some time.
+Getting to know your baby’s communication style will take some time.

-Learn how your baby communicates things like sleepiness, hunger and stress by paying attention to things like:
+Learn how your baby communicates their sleepiness, hunger and stress by looking for things like:

 Tired